 where $\E$ stands for the expectation over the training set used to evaluate the approximated optimal policies $(\hat a_k^M)_{n \leq k \leq N-1}$, as well as the path $(X_n)_{n \leq k\leq N}$ controlled by the latter.
 Moreover, as $M \to \infty$\footnote{The notation $x_M$ $=$ $\Op (y_M)$ as $M$ $\rightarrow$ $\infty$, means that there exists $c>0$ such that $\P \big(\vert x_M \vert >c \vert y_M \vert \big) \to 0 $ as $M$ goes to infinity.}

-where $\E_M$ stands for the expectation conditioned by the training set used to estimate the optimal policies $(\hat a_k^M)_{n \leq k \leq N-1}$. \end{Theorem}
+where $\E_M$ stands for the expectation conditioned by the training set used to estimate the optimal policies $(\hat a_k^M)_{n \leq k \leq N-1}$. \end{theorem}

-\begin{Remark} {\rm {\bf 1.} The term $\frac{\rho_M^{N-n-1}\gamma_M^{N-n-1} \eta_M^{N-n-2}}{\sqrt{M}}$ should be seen as the estimation error.
+\begin{remark} {\rm {\bf 1.} The term $\frac{\rho_M^{N-n-1}\gamma_M^{N-n-1} \eta_M^{N-n-2}}{\sqrt{M}}$ should be seen as the estimation error.
 It is due to the approximation of the optimal controls by means of neural networks in $\mathcal{A}_M$ using \emph{empirical} cost functional in \reff{eq:PI_optim}.
 We show in section \ref{sec::forwardEvaluation} that this term disappears in the ideal case where the real cost functional (i.e. not the empirical one) is minimized.

 {\bf 2.} The rate of convergence depends dramatically on $N$ since it becomes exponentially slower when $N$ goes to infinity.
 This is a huge drawback for this performance iteration-based algorithm.
-We will see in the next section that the rate of convergence of value iteration-based algorithms do not suffer from this dramatical dependence on $N$. } \ep \end{Remark}
+We will see in the next section that the rate of convergence of value iteration-based algorithms does not suffer from this problem. } \ep \end{remark}